kunai-project/kunai-doc/docs/compatibility.md

 :::tip My kernel is not in the table !

 If your kernel version:
-* is between the minimum and maximum kernel version, there are chances it will work without issue
+* is between the minimum and maximum kernel version, it will **very likely** work without issue
 * is higher than the maximum version supported, cross your fingers, it might work
-* is lower than the minimum version, it is likely it will fail at running but try anyway you have nothing to lose
+* is lower than the minimum version, it is will likely fail at running but try anyway you have nothing to lose

-Please let us know if you tested kunai with success on an OS/kernel not listed above.

 :::